 Built in the 12th century, the Saint-Bénezet Bridge, better known as the ‘Pont d’Avignon’ (Bridge of Avignon) was, at the time, the only structure connecting the two banks of the Rhône, between Lyon and the Mediterranean sea.
 An architectural feat.
 After the successive collapse of the piers, then their reconstruction, followed by their collapse, it was ultimately decided not to rebuild it.
-If you go there to dance, remember that you won’t be able to reach the right bank.
-But a walk out onto this thousand-year-old bridge is a must, especially to see the little chapel built on the bridge.
-H2 Avignon Festival

 The famous Avignon Festival is held in July of every year.
 Founded in 1947 by Jean Vilar, this unmissable summer gathering has become one of the biggest contemporary performing arts events in the world.
 During the festival, the city becomes a “city-theatre”, transforming its architectural heritage into various performance venues, majestic or surprising, welcoming tens of thousands of theatre lovers of all generations.
 A unique event that is not to be missed!